 FROM SAN LUIS POTOSI – there are different bus lines that will take you to Ciudad Valles from where you can start your tours (see above).

-FROM QUERETARO – If you are travelling from Queretaro you will want to stop in Piñal de Amoles and visit the Sierra Gorda and all its natural wonders about which I will talk in a next post.
-Then you can travel from Jalpan (a pueblo magico in Queretaro right in the heart of Sierra Gorda) to Xilitla by the bus line VENCEDOR.
+FROM QUERETARO – If you are traveling from Queretaro you will want to stop in Piñal de Amoles and visit the Sierra Gorda and all its natural wonders which I will talk about in a next post.
+Then you can travel from Jalpan (a Pueblo Magico in Queretaro right in the heart of Sierra Gorda) to Xilitla by the bus line VENCEDOR.
 I need to warn you that it’s going to be 2 hours winding roads.
 I was scared I admit because sometimes you had a cliff on your side of the road and it’s not fun, because it was foggy and rainy.
 But my bus had a great driver who was very cautious and careful and took us all safe to the destination.
 Since you are in Xilitla you can spend 1 night there, visit the Surrealistic Garden early morning and in the afternoon head to the Sotano de las Golondrinas.
 You could take the bus to Aquismon which is on the same route to Ciudad Valles.
 And once you get to Aquismon you will hire a taxi to take you to the Sotano by 5.00pm so you will be able to see the birds coming back to the cave.
-If you want to visit the caves of Mantezulel you will need to spend one night in Aquismon and then hire a taxi in the following morning to visit the Caves and also Puente de Dios and you can jump on a bus to Ciudad Valles the same evening so that the following days you can start the waterfalls tours.
+If you want to visit the caves of Mantezulel you will need to spend one night in Aquismon and then hire a taxi the following morning to visit the Caves and also Puente de Dios and you can jump on a bus to Ciudad Valles the same evening so that the following days you can start the waterfalls tours.

 TO MOVE AROUND you have the following options